Curvature Sets Over Persistence Diagrams: Vietoris-Rips principal persistence sets

 Let $X$ be a finite metric space with $n$ points.
-The highest dimensional simplex of $\vrcomp_*(X)$ has dimension $n$, but even if $\vrcomp_*(X)$ contains $k$-dimensional simplices, it won't necessarily produce persistent homology in dimension $k$.
-A good example is $n=3$ and $k=1$.
-The only simplicial 1-cycle in a triangle is the union of its three edges.
-In order for $\vrcomp_{r}(X)$ to contain all three edges, we must have $r \geq d_X(x_i,x_j)$ for all $i \neq j$.
-However, this condition is equivalent to $r \geq \diam(X)$, which makes $\vrcomp_{r}(X)$ isomorphic to the 2-simplex, a contractible complex.
-In other words, either $\vrcomp_{r}(X)$ doesn't contain any 1-cycle (when $r < \diam(X)$) or it is contractible (when $r \geq \diam(X)$), so the persistence module $\PHvr_1(X)$ is $0$.
-Among other things, $X$ needs more points to produce persistent homology in dimension 1.\\ The first definition of this section is inspired by the structure of the cross-polytope $\crosspoly{m}$; see Figure \ref{fig:crosspoly}.
+The highest dimensional simplex of $\vrcomp_*(X)$ has dimension $n-1$, but even if $\vrcomp_*(X)$ contains $k$-dimensional simplices, it won't necessarily produce persistent homology in dimension $k$.
+The first definition of this section is inspired by the structure of the cross-polytope $\crosspoly{m}$; see Figure \ref{fig:crosspoly}.
 Recall that a set $\sigma \subset V = \{ \pm e_1, \dots, \pm e_m \}$ is a face if it doesn't contain both $e_i$ and $-e_i$.
 In particular, there is an edge between $e_i$ and every other vertex except $-e_i$.
 The next definition tries to emulate this phenomenon in $\vrcomp_{*}(X)$.